Frequently Asked Questions

 When are Host Partner applications due?

 We are accepting applications on a rolling basis.
-Please submit your application by the deadline of May 1, 2024 to be considered for the 2024-2025 service term.
-Applications submitted after 11:59 PM on May 1st, 2024 will be added to the waitlist and considered on a case-by-case basis.
+Please submit your application by the early deadline of March 1, 2025 to be considered for the 2025-2026 service term.

 Translation